matheuscfernandes/fidelity-interview/index.md

 ## Another Level Feature Selection
 ### Feature Importance
+This importance measure is based on the Gini importance of decision trees defined by:
 <div style="text-align:center"><img src="./assets/gini.png" width='20%'></div>

+Looking at each of the features importance measure, we can rank them from highest to lowest and plot them as seen below.
+The higher the importance the more crucial the feature is for the prediction.

 <div style="text-align:center"><img src="./assets/featimp.png" width='50%'></div>

 ### Permutation Importance
+For the permutation importance, the algorithm computes a score for the model and then, for each feature, shuffles the column and compute score for corrupted dataset.
+Then, based on how much it impacts the accuracy of the prediction (in the form of error) it provides a measure of how important a feature is.
+The higher the importance the more crucial a particular feature is for the model.

 <div style="text-align:center"><img src="./assets/permimp.png" width='50%'></div>

 ## Hyper Parameter Tuning

+For computational efficiency, only tuned 1 param – number of estimators

+Use cross-validation with 4-way split

+A bias-variance balance is obtained at n=110, with underfitting before and overfitting after

+As n increases computational time increases

 <div style="text-align:center"><img src="./assets/hypertune.png" width='50%'></div>

 # Computing HVI